Shengwei-Deng/i2p/CW3.md

 All interacting parties of the Airbnb platform form the source of the data, which is collected by the platform and stored in its database.

 ---
+### Executive Briefing:

+All interacting parties of the Airbnb platform form the source of the data, which is collected by the platform and stored in its database.

+---
+### Reproducible Analysis:

+All interacting parties of the Airbnb platform form the source of the data, which is collected by the platform and stored in its database.

+---